webpro/hyte/README.md

 # hyte

 HYbrid TEmplating for the browser and Node.
+Using [Hogan.js](http://twitter.github.com/hogan.js/) (based on [mustache](http://mustache.github.com/mustache.5.html)) as templating engine.

 ## Installation